slevithan/awesome-regex/README.md

 *Guides for crafting efficient regexes, plus benchmarks and tools for regex performance.*

+> With backtracking engines, how you craft a regex can affect how quickly it finds matches or reports failures.

 - Learn:
   - [*Runaway Regular Expressions: Catastrophic Backtracking*](https://www.regular-expressions.info/catastrophic.html), by Jan Goyvaerts.
   - *Chapter 5: Strings and Regular Expressions*, by Steven Levithan, in [*High Performance JavaScript*](https://www.amazon.com/dp/059680279X/?tag=slev-20#chapter5) [2010], by Nicholas C. Zakas et al.